rayhaanmir/TagCloudGenerator/README.md

 # TagCloudGenerator

-React Webapp that takes text or a text file as input and outputs a simple and saveable tag cloud.
+React webapp that takes text or a text file as input along with an optional max word count and outputs a simple tag cloud.